Table of contents

 - Postural instability: Struggle with balance and potential falls

 Most tests such as blood tests and imaging tests may be performed to rule out other conditions that may be causing the symptoms.

 According to Mayo Clinic, treatment is based on individual symptoms.
 Treatments include a single or combination of medication, surgery, and lifestyle modifications, like physical therapy and exercise.
 It’s important to note that drugs are used to manage the symptoms, not cure the condition.

 Most medications increase, substitute, or protect dopamine in the brain.

 Carbidopa-levodopa: The most common medication is L-dopa (levodopa), a precursor of dopamine.
 This precursor, unlike dopamine itself, can cross the blood-brain barrier and be converted to dopamine in the brain.
-Levodopa is combined with carbidopa (Lodosyn), which protects levodopa from early conversion to dopamine.
+Levodopa is combined with carbidopa (Lodosyn) to protect it from early conversion to dopamine.